Three die of heroin overdoses within hours on Seattle’s Aurora Avenue

 Three people died from heroin overdoses on Saturday and one person was taken to Harborview to be treated for an overdose, according to Seattle police.
 Bicycle officers are warning users along the Aurora Avenue corridor of dangerous purity levels.

-Seattle police bicycle officers in the North Precinct were canvassing the Aurora Avenue North corridor on Saturday to warn heroin users of dangerous purity levels after four people overdosed by early afternoon.
+Seattle police bicycle officers were canvassing the Aurora Avenue North corridor Saturday to warn heroin users of dangerous purity levels after four people overdosed by early afternoon.

-Three people died and a fourth person was taken to Harborview Medical Center for treatment, Sgt.
-Sean Whitcomb wrote in a post on the department’s online police blotter.
+Three people died and a fourth person was taken to Harborview Medical Center for treatment, said Seattle Police Department spokesman Sgt.
+Sean Whitcomb.

-Whitcomb’s post includes a reminder that people can call 911 to report an overdose without fear of prosecution under the state’s Good Samaritan law.
+“Our bike officers are reaching out to people they know with chemical-dependency issues and spreading the word that this particular batch has had some tragic and fatal outcomes,” Whitcomb said.

+He said the working theory is that all of the victims bought heroin from the same person, given the timing and geographic proximity of the overdoses.

 Most Read Stories